-- 10.6 No competitor may carry out more than 15,000km of TCC during a calendar year. - 10.7 During all TCC and TPC cars must be fitted with the FIA ECU required by Article 8.2 of the FIA Formula One Technical Regulations. - 10.8 During all Formula One TCC : - a) Red flag and chequered flag procedures must be respected. - b) No other type of vehicle is permitted on the track. - c) Cars being driven by drivers who do not possess a Super Licence must be fitted with a green rear light which must be illuminated at all times the car is on the track. - d) Every reasonable effort should be made to ensure that the recommendations concerning emergency services detailed in Supplement 1 of Appendix H to the Code are followed. - 10.9 If, after an incident during TCC and TPC, the Medical Warning Light signals that threshold forces have been exceeded the driver must present himself for examination in the circuit medical centre without delay. - 10.10 Competitors must abide by the aerodynamic testing restrictions set out in Appendix 8.
+- 10.6 TPC may only take place on tracks currently holding an FIA Grade 1 or 1T licence. - 10.7 During all TCC and TPC cars must be fitted with the FIA ECU required by Article 8.2 of the FIA Formula One Technical Regulations. - 10.8 During all Formula One TCC: - a) Red flag and chequered flag procedures must be respected. - b) No other type of vehicle is permitted on the track. - c) Cars being driven by drivers who do not possess a Super Licence must be fitted with a green rear light which must be illuminated at all times the car is on the track. - d) Every reasonable effort should be made to ensure that the recommendations concerning emergency services detailed in Supplement 1 of Appendix H to the Code are followed. - 10.9 If, after an incident during TCC and TPC, the Medical Warning Light signals that threshold forces have been exceeded the driver must present himself for examination in the circuit medical centre without delay. - 10.10 Competitors must abide by the aerodynamic testing restrictions set out in Appendix 8.